galasa-dev/cli/README.md

 ## properties namespaces get
 This command retrieves details of namespaces in the CPS.

-The formats supported are: 'summary', 'raw', and 'yaml'.
+The formats supported are: 'summary' and 'raw'.
 The default is 'summary'.

 For a complete list of supported formatters try running the command with a known to be bad formatter name.
 For example:
 ```